T1A0R3S2H/SahYog/README.md

 # SahaYog
-SahaYog is a full-stack Next.js application designed to provide creators with an alternative platform for receiving support from their community.
-Inspired by platforms like “Buy Me a Coffee” and "Patreon", SahaYog enables users to contribute to your work through various channels, including UPI.
+**SahaYog** is a Next.js platform empowering creators to receive financial support directly from their community through diverse contribution channels, including seamless UPI integration.